-Glasnevin Cemetery Museum and Guided Tour in Dublin For Organised Groups
+Glasnevin Cemetery Guided Tour and Museum in Dublin For Organised Groups

-Led by a very experienced and knowledgeable group of guides, the tour gives a valuable insight into this unique Victorian burial place and the final resting place of the men and women who have helped shape Ireland’s past and present.
-The cemetery is host to a wide range of interesting people; from politician and activist Daniel O’Connell, leader of the Dublin lock out James Larkin, to the father of the author James Joyce.
+Led by a very knowledgeable and passionate group of guides, the tours at this attraction will give your group a valuable insight into this unique Victorian burial place and the final resting place of the men and women who have helped shape Ireland’s past and present.
+The cemetery is host to a wide range of interesting people; from politician and activist Daniel O’Connell, leader of the Dublin lock out James Larkin, Michael Collins, a leading figure in the Irish War of Independence, to the father of the author James Joyce.

 Private tours for groups can be arranged during the opening hours.